 All matriculated, full-time students are eligible to apply for FIT housing.

-The college’s four residence halls—Alumni Hall, Coed Hall, Nagler Hall, and the George S. and Mariana Kaufman Halls—provide single-, double-, triple-, and quad-occupancy rooms and suites, all with laundry facilities, cable TV, and wireless internet connections.
-Meal plans are required in some of these accommodations, and are available for all students living in college housing.
+The College’s four residence halls—Alumni Hall, Coed Hall, Nagler Hall, and the George S. and Mariana Kaufman Hall—provide single-, double-, triple-, and quad-occupancy rooms and suites, all with laundry facilities, cable TV, and wireless internet connections.
+Meal plans are required for all students living in college housing.
 FIT residence halls are 100 percent alcohol-, drug-, and tobacco-free.
-Policies are strictly enforced.

 Residence halls are fully staffed to assist students.
-Professional staff, including resident counselors and hall managers, live in the residence halls.
-Resident counselors and managers are on call for emergencies at all times when the halls are occupied.
+Professional staff, including Residential Education Coordinators and Assistant Residential Education Coordinators, live in the residence halls.
+Residential Life staff members are on call for emergencies at all times when the halls are occupied.

 A security officer is posted in each residence hall lobby 24 hours a day when the residences are open.
 Visitors must provide proper identification and be signed in by residents.

-Resident assistants (RAs), students assigned to live on each floor, help to create an environment conducive to learning, socializing, and acceptable community behavior.
-RAs serve as liaisons between residents and the college and assist students with educational and personal concerns.
+Resident Assistants (RAs), student leaders who live on each floor, help to create an environment conducive to learning, building community, and achieving success.
+RAs help residents navigate life at college and assist in creating a community within the halls.

-The Office of the Registrar exists to support the FIT community by providing information and services to support, facilitate, and promote the educational mission of the college.
-This role specifically includes providing information about registration, enrollment verification, and maintenance of permanent academic records for students, faculty, staff, and external constituencies in a timely, accurate, and confidential manner in accordance with college policy and state and federal law.
+The Office of the Registrar provides information about registration, enrollment verification, and maintenance of permanent academic records for students, faculty, staff, and external constituencies in a timely, accurate, and confidential manner in accordance with college policy and state and federal law.

 The Department of Student Life offers a complete educational, cultural, and social experience.
-Student Life is responsible for clubs and organizations, student government, orientation/Weeks of Welcome, Legacy Week, leadership workshops, and social programming.
+Student Life is responsible for clubs and organizations, student government, Orientation/Weeks of Welcome, leadership workshops, and social programming.
 The department is the center of many extracurricular activities on campus.
-Through active participation in our diverse opportunities along with services offered through the Department of Student Life, students become engaged in campus life, enhancing their learning, exploration, and sense of community.
+Through active participation in our diverse opportunities, along with services offered through the Department of Student Life, students become engaged in campus life, enhancing their learning, exploration, and sense of community.